Broken Bells (album): Composition

 Alongside space pop, Broken Bells leans into "sparkling [and] dense" folk rock.
 Baroque pop flourishes feature highly, from "Mongrel Heart"s mariachi trumpet to the Beach Boys-recalling vocals of "Your Head Is On Fire".

 Release

 In addition to the standard edition of the album, a deluxe version was released, designed as a music box.
-When opened, it played a track titled "The Overture," which wasn't included on the album.
+When opened, it played a track titled "The Overture," which was not included on the album.
 The box also contained stickers, posters, lobby cards and a leather book.

 Promotion

 The first single from the album, "The High Road", was offered as a free download from the band's website on December 21, 2009, before being officially released on December 22, 2009.

 The music video for "The Ghost Inside" featured actress Christina Hendricks and was inspired by 1970s science fiction and the "Golden Age of Hollywood".

 Track listing

 All songs written by James Mercer and Brian Burton.